Alf-caput/git-handbook-ufv/notes.md

 (We can use either relative paths or absolute paths)

-For the previous image lets say we want to add to the stage area only the new file (not known to Git):
+For the previous example lets say we want to add to the stage area only the new file (not known to Git):

 ![index-worktree diagram staging](images/staging-file.png)

 (Same principle applies for adding files that have changed)

-The preview is very flexible and allows us to see which files we want, however we may realize we didn't like some change we added to it.
+The preview is very flexible and allows us to see which files we want, it is also the closest point between the git repository and our working directory, however we may realize we didn't like some change we added to it.

 It is possible to discard changes from either the index /staging area or the working directory / work tree.